lmorg/murex/docs/parser/pipe-generic.md

 # `=>` Generic Pipe

-> Pipes a reformatted STDOUT stream from the left hand command to STDIN of the right hand command
+> Pipes a reformatted stdout stream from the left hand command to STDIN of the right hand command

 ## Description